apache/cloudstack-documentation/source/conceptsandterminology/concepts.rst

 Part of adding a zone is setting up the physical network.
 One or (in an advanced zone) more physical networks can be associated with each zone.
 The network corresponds to a NIC on the hypervisor host.
 Each physical network can carry one or more types of network traffic.
-The choices of traffic type for each network vary depending on whether you are creating a zone with basic networking or advanced networking.

 A physical network is the actual network hardware and wiring in a zone.
 A zone can have multiple physical networks.
 An administrator can: